ucw9q/restful-api-design-guidelines/README.md

 ## Standard Request Headers

 All header values must follow the syntax rules set forth in the specification where the header field is defined.
-Many HTTP headers are defined in [RFC7231](https://tools.ietf.org/html/rfc7231), however a complete list of approved headers can be found in the [IANA Header Registry](http://www.iana.org/assignments/message-headers/message-headers.xhtml).
+Many HTTP headers are defined in [RFC 7231](https://tools.ietf.org/html/rfc7231), however a complete list of approved headers can be found in the [IANA Header Registry](http://www.iana.org/assignments/message-headers/message-headers.xhtml).

 Below is a table of request headers that should be used by ATO RESTful API services.
 Using these headers is not mandated,